 This downtown St. Petersburg museum leaves visitors with vivid reflections of history, heritage and hope stemming from a tragic period in time.
 The fourth largest museum in the country dedicated to remembering the Holocaust, the Florida Holocaust Museum's centerpiece is a Polish Boxcar used to transport victims to the death camps during World War II.
 The museum also features an extensive gallery for visiting exhibitions, authors and lecturers and art exhibits including an acclaimed outdoor sculpture entitled "Endless Column." www.flholocaustmuseum.org or 727-820-0100.

 At Great Explorations Children’s Museum, you don't just look at the exhibits.
 You touch them.
 Move them.
 Explore them.
 And, in some cases, you actually become part of them.
-It is located next to Sunken Gardens.
+It is located next to Sunken Gardens, and is one of only eight accredited children's museums in the United States.
 And a lot of fun! www.greatex.org or 727-821-8992.